zbjur/technical_task_android-1/README.md

 - Design should follow Material design guidelines
 - RxJava or Coroutines
 - Architecture one of MVP/MVVM/MVI
+- Dependency injection with Dagger 2 or Hilt
 - Unit tests

 ### Evaluation Criteria